 - Add the remaining ingredients and whisk again.
 Refrigerate until ready to use.

-If you have time, allow the dressing to sit for at least an hour or two so the flavors can mingle.
-It will taste even better!
+Hint: If you have time, allow the dressing to sit for at least an hour or two so the flavors can mingle.
+It tastes even better!

 Unfortunately, I can't recommend any substitutions for the aquafaba, lemon, miso, or herbs.

-If needed, garlic powder can be used instead of fresh, and red wine vinegar can be substituted for white.
+If needed, garlic powder may be used instead of fresh, and red wine vinegar can be substituted for white.

-It's possible you might like the dressing just fine without the nutritional yeast, but I'm not sure.
-So omit that one at your own risk!
+It's possible you might like the dressing just fine without the nutritional yeast, but I highly recommend it for the cheesy, Parmesan-like factor.

 Also, if you don't have maple syrup, agave nectar is an easy swap.
 Or if you strictly avoid added sugars, one reader reported that she doesn't add the maple syrup and it still tastes amazing!